The Great Indoor: Norway’s Most Immersive Museums and Interactive Cultural Experiences

 Norway’s escape room scene is growing fast.
 Top picks include:

-• Escape Hunt (Oslo): Historical puzzles and immersive set design
+• Escape Hunt (Oslo): Historical puzzles such as Akershus Fortress prison break and Thor’s Hammer quest

 • Riddle Room (Trondheim): Sci-fi and mystery themes with cinematic flair

-• Escape Bryggen (Bergen): Located in a UNESCO-listed building with Norse mythology themes
+• Escape Bryggen (Bergen): Located in a UNESCO-listed building, featuring detective and mystery-themed games

 These aren’t just games—they’re interactive stories you live through.